ARam2142/Employee-Directory-reaction/README.md

 # Employee-Directory-reaction

 # Background
 In this application you can view all the employees of your company.
+You can view a certain employee by name, age, email, and phone number.
 This should have the functionality to sort and filter by category.
 I will work on it when I understand react better and learn to code the logic required.
 This was very challenging.

 # UserStory
 As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.